nicholas-stancio-saka/nicholas-stancio-saka/portfolios/education/kuliah.md

 - **Pneumonia Detection App:** Mobile app developed in Flutter to fetch TFLite model from an API, perform inference inside the app, and display results to the user.
 - **Loan Management App:** A simple app developed to facilitate the loaning of machinery items.
 - **Cleaning and Disinfection Robot:** A robot equipped with sensors to measure room humidity and particle count, also capable of dispensing disinfectant.
+- **IOT:** IOT Course Project using html, css, and mostly javascript

 <br>